 - and so much more

-If you don’t have a Cricut and love to craft, I strongly suggest you get one, I have been a user of Provo craft since the beginning.
+If you don’t have a Cricut and love to craft, I strongly suggest you get one.
+I have been a user of Provo craft (the parent company of Cricut) since the very beginning when they were first introduced.
 My first Cricut was the small little 6 inch and I now have the Cricut explore one and I have the Cricut maker coming.
+It’s a veritable Cricut-farm in my house!

 Looking for more great Cricut crafts?